School of Primitive & Traditional Skills

 Always the student, Doug continually attends and presents at conferences, gatherings, and other educational networking events to improve his skill level and keep current on educational thinking and practice.

 Doug holds a B.S. in Technological Studies/Technology Education from The College of New Jersey, a Standard Certificate of Teaching in the field of Industrial Arts/Technology Education, and holds memberships in the Society of Primitive Technology, the Colorado Archaeological Society, and the Colorado Alliance for Environmental Education.
 He has a background in teaching public high school before turning to informal environmental and outdoor education.

 Doug is certified as a Wilderness First Responder by NOLS’ Wilderness Medicine Institute and in K9 First Aid & CPR by paramedic Eric Roth.
-His first two films, What if… (2010) and Old Skill, New Use (2015) were both accepted into regional film festivals, he was the winner of the 2014 If These Boots Could Talk short story contest and he contributed an article to the 2011 book on homelessness Until They Have Faces.
+His first three films, What if… (2010), Old Skill, New Use (2015), and The Children (2016) were all accepted into international film festivals, he was the winner of the 2014 If These Boots Could Talk short story contest and he contributed to the 2011 book on homelessness Until They Have Faces.